Blayung/random-language/README.md

 # Randomized Language

-## What is this mod?
+## What is this?
-This minecraft fabric mod allows you to randomize your game's language with just a single press of a key.
-You can also always return to your native language by pressing an another keybind.
+This is a minecraft fabric mod that allows you to randomize your game's language with just a single press of a key.
+You can also always return to your native language by pressing another keybind.

 **This mod currently supports all minecraft versions from 1.19.4 to 1.20.6.**
 For older versions you can try to use the older releases.